Elztal: Middle Ages

 In the Middle Ages divided the society in different classes.
 In these time ascents some of the Elztal peoples into the 1st society class.
 One of them was Herr von Heinriet (1336 AD) who owned the Festivals of Dallau and a lot of land.
 After any years the Herr von Heinriet impoverished and developed to robber barons.
 In the extermination campaign 1356 AD of the Mainzer Archbishop Gerlach von Nassau against Albrecht Schenk von Limpurg in Lohrbach was the water castle (Wasserschloß) of Dallau in order of Karl IV conquered.
 In this campaign Dallau was devastated and its settlers and peoples murdered by the order from Karl IV.
 Gerlach von Nassau got the rights to reestablishment of a new city on the Dallau territory.
 But he never realized this right.
 After the Death of Gerlach in 1371 AD, the Herr von Heinriets owned now the Possessions of the Elztal villages again.
 These were sold to Cunz Münch von Rosenberg in 1380 AD.
 During this sale was Muckental in its first time mentioned.
 In the 14th and early 15th century was the Elztal owned by Herren von Weinsberg, Herren von Hirschhorn and Albrecht Schenk von Limpurg.

 The Rineck Farm between Dallau and Muckental got 1726 AD a bad reputation and was now known as an infertile farm territory.
 In the Lohrbach it got nicknames like Wild Plants (lauther Wildnus), Bad Odenwald Field (schlecht Odenwäldisch Feld) and Desert Territory (Wüsteney).
 The farm included an area of 200 Morgen for sheep grazing.

 The Royal Palatinate hereditary of Mannheim prompted the reclamation of the barren land of the Rineck Farm.
 Fifty years later, the territory of the farm was issued to settle.
 The settlers received some own land and had to submit their natural produces and yields to the Lohrbach basement office.
 The old farm was now renamed in Altrineck.
 New nicknames were Althof and Rühlingerhof.
 The settlement of Rineck was 1784 AD renamed into Neurineck.
 The settlers of this new settlement consisted of tinkers, Broom binders, basket makers, itinerant entertainers, musicians and mole catchers.
-A lot of them were deported from their former municipalities; they were known as Rielinger.
+A number of them were deported from their former municipalities; they were known as Rielinger.
 The first mayor of the municipality was Franz Holzschuh (29 August 1788).